Shan Style Burmese Buddha Statues

 The Ancient Kingdoms

-The Shan of Burma were ruled by Kings since BC 2000 up to 16th Century AD when the last Shan kingdom was overthrown by Burman King Anawrata.
+The Shan of Burma was ruled by Kings since BC 2000 up to the 16th Century AD when the last Shan kingdom was overthrown by Burman King Anawrata.
 There were nine Shan kingdoms recorded in early history.

 1. Tsu Kingdom (BC 2000 – BC 222)